siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * Finally confirm all property values are correct or not by typing Y or press Enter, else type N

 **siddhi-script**

+Siddhi-script provides following extension types,

+* Script

+You can use script extension type to write functions in other programming languages and execute them within Siddhi queries.
+Functions defined via scripts can be accessed in queries similar to any other inbuilt function.
+You can find more information about these extension types under the heading 'Extension types' in this document.

 * Run the following command